Retail or Liquor By The Drink Bonds

 Texas- Bond amount based on mixed beverage sales tax and gross receipts tax- Mixed Beverage Gross Receipts Tax, Mixed Beverage Sales Tax (Apply with the Comptroller)

 Utah- $10,000 bond- Airport Lounge, On-Premise Banquet, Club, Reception Center, Restaurant Liquor, $25,000 bond- Resort Liquor, $5,000 bond- On-Premise Beer, Beer Only Restaurant, Limited Restaurant, $1,000 bond- Single Event, Package Agency, Scientific/Educational (Special Use), Public Service (Special Use) $500 Temporary Beer Event (Apply with the Department of Alcoholic Beverage Control)

 West Virginia- $5,000 bond- Brew Pub (Apply with the Department of Revenue, Alcohol Beverage Control Administration)

-Premium for a Alcohol Retailer bond is dependent on credit and the bond amount required.
+The premium amount that you pay for an Alcohol Retailer Bond is dependent on credit, and on the bond amount required.

-If you are unsure about your state’s requirements or how to apply for a bond, please call our Surety Bond Specialists at:
+If you are unsure about your state’s requirements or how to apply for a bond, our Surety Bond Specialists are here to help.

 Hours: 8:00-5:00 CST, Monday through Friday